theodore-norvell/cogent/README.md

 Triggers can be:

 * Named triggers: Just a name.
 These correspond to event classes.

+    * Named triggers should be valid C identifiers.

 * After triggers: after( D ) where D is a duration.

     * Currently a duration is a non-negative integer constant followed by either s for seconds or ms for milliseconds.
 Examples "after( 0s )", "after( 255 ms)".